Made in Poland Clothing - Where to Make What

 Real estate tax exemption is also offered in these special economic zones.

-This type of aid for foreign investment is relatively new, only being introduced in January of 2018.
-This new legislation allows companies that are conducting their research and development phase in Poland to deduct 100% of their costs.
+This specific type of aid for foreign investment is relatively new.
+It was only introduced in January of 2018.
+This special new legislation allows companies that are conducting their research and development phase in Poland to deduct 100% of their costs.

 And, as an added bonus these deductions can be taken with other deductions for a total of up to 150%.